SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

   derivatives for highly stiff and oscillatory problems.
 - `GenericImplicitEuler` - A 1st order A-B-L-stable implicit solver with adaptive timestepping through a divided differences estimate via memory.
-Strong-stability presurving (SSP).
+Strong-stability preserving (SSP).
 Uses an external nonlinear solver.
 Defaults to trust region dogleg with full Newton, making it more robust to numerical instability at the cost of being less efficient.
 - `GenericTrapezoid` - A second order A-stable symplectic implicit solver.
 Also known